What does the Drug Information System do?

 What if I don't want my information in the Drug Information System?

 In order to provide safe care for you, your pharmacy or authorized healthcare provider needs to see your medication information.
 An incomplete record of your medications may be dangerous, especially if you fill prescriptions at different pharmacies.
-As a result, pharmacies across Nova Scotia are required to send all prescriptions to the Drug Information System once they are connected.
+As a result, pharmacies across Nova Scotia are required to send all prescriptions to the Drug Information System.

 What if I don't want my medication information to be seen?

-To find out more information about “masking”, contact the Department of Health and Wellness, Privacy and Access Office at 1-855-640-4765.
+To find out more information about “masking”, contact the Department of Health and Wellness, Health Privacy Office at 1-855-640-4765.

 Who has access to my information?

 Authorized healthcare providers have access to your medication information.
-In Nova Scotia, an authorized healthcare provider is someone who provides or supports health-care services in hospital or in the community, such as a pharmacist, physician, dentist, nurse practitioner, registered nurse, optometrist, and midwife.
+In Nova Scotia, an authorized healthcare provider is someone who provides or supports health-care services in hospital or in the community.

 Can I access my medication information?

-Yes, you may request a copy of your medication information through the Department of Health and Wellness, Privacy and Access Office at: www.novascotia.ca/dhw/phia or you may call: 1-855-640-4765.
+Yes, you may request a copy of your medication information through the Department of Health and Wellness, Health Privacy Office at 1-855-640-4765 or PHIA@novascotia.ca.

 Can I see who has accessed my medication profile?